 Why Know These Phases?

-If the lash artist knows the growth cycle, the extensions will usually last longer.
+If the lash artist knows the growth cycle, the extensions will typically last longer.

 The lash artist needs to find the strongest lashes in the right stage of the growth cycle.
-This will ensure the extensions last as long as possible.
+This will ensure the extensions last as long as possible and the client remains comfortable for the duration of time they have their eyelash extensions.